confng/confng.github.io/README.md

 To run the site locally:

 1. Clone the repository
-2. Navigate to the `site` directory
-3. Serve the files using any HTTP server:
+2. Serve the files using any HTTP server:

 ```bash
 # Using Python